Adelaide del Vasto

-Family
+Her rule occurred between the previous reign of multiple Arabian dynasties and the formal declaration of the Kingdom of Sicily, placing her between two massive shifts in Sicilian identity.
+Under Adelaide, the economic and social shifts of Norman conquest led to many rebellions and societal tension, which she handled with frightening swiftness.

 She was the daughter of Manfred del Vasto (brother of Boniface del Vasto, marquess of Western Liguria, and Anselm del Vasto).
-Her uncle held much political clout in the region of Liguria–a document relating the deeds of Roger I described him as “that most renowned marquis of Italy.”
-Her father's family was of Frankish descent of a branch of the Aleramici, sharing a common descent from Aleramo of Montferrat with the marquesses of Montferrat.
-Her brothers founded the lines of the marquesses of Saluzzo, of Busca, of Lancia, of Ceva, and of Savona.

 Her paternal grandparents were Teto II del Vasto, and his wife Bertha of Turin, daughter of margrave Ulric Manfred II of Turin.

 Countess consort of Sicily

 In 1089, Adelaide married Roger I while her sister married Roger's illegitimate son Jordan.
 Roger I died in 1101, and Adelaide ruled as regent of Sicily for her young sons Simon and Roger II.
-Adelaide herself was quite young when she became regent; she was only about 26 years old at the time.
 During her tenure, the emir Christodulus rose to preeminence at the court and Palermo was settled as the capital of the realm.

+Adelaide came into regency at a time when Norman identity was heavily influenced by primary source writing.
+While Norman identity was called into question centuries later, 11th century rhetoric characterized Normans as not just mercenaries of Lombards, but as an incredibly masculine people.
+Characteristics such as their penchant for overcoming exile and a need for conquest dominated the scarce primary sources and heavily skewed perception of Normans to masculinity.
+This impacted and downplayed Adelaide’s role as regent significantly, marking her as an interim ruler between her son’s minority.